-Gildan operates manufacturing and distribution facilities in Honduras, Nicaragua, the Dominican Republic, Bangladesh and the United States in addition to having offices in Canada, the United States, Barbados, Europe, and China.
+Gildan operates manufacturing and distribution facilities in Honduras, Nicaragua, the Dominican Republic, Bangladesh, Canada and the United States in addition to having offices in Canada, the United States, Barbados, Europe, and China.
 We also have an important contract manufacturing presence in Haiti.

 Building on local management teams

-Gildan has always placed emphasis on putting in place at each of our operating locations a well-educated and highly motivated local management team.
+Gildan has always placed an emphasis on putting in place at each of our operating locations a well-educated and highly motivated local management team.
 We believe that this is the most effective way to develop and implement best practices in our manufacturing facilities.

 Gildan’s common practice is to fill the managerial positions in our facilities with local talent.
-By providing employees with competitive compensation and benefits packages, in addition to training opportunities, we are creating better conditions in our facilities while at the same time also benefiting the families of our employees, the communities and local economies.
-We believe that this has been a key factor in our operational success.
+By providing employees with competitive compensation and benefits packages, in addition to training opportunities, we create better conditions in our facilities, while at the same time also benefiting the families of our employees, the communities and local economies.
+We believe that this philosophy has been a key factor in our operational success.

 Contributing to the local economy

 Gildan’s presence in a community generates a positive impact on a great variety of local businesses and service providers.
-Examples include transportation and food services suppliers, as well as raw materials and accessories suppliers that include dyes, buttons, zippers, boxes and office supplies.
+Examples include transportation and food service suppliers, as well as raw materials and accessories suppliers that include dyes, buttons, zippers, boxes and office supplies.
 Although we do not have a formal policy in place that requires the use of local suppliers, we create business opportunities by buying the majority of our materials locally.

 Addressing local specific needs

 Gildan’s "Part of Your Life" program is yet another way that Gildan addresses local community needs.
 This program was launched in 2011 in Nicaragua, expanded to Honduras in 2012 and the Dominican Republic in 2013.
 Gildan’s "Part of Your Life" program invites our employees, in these three countries, to provide ideas of community projects where they would like Gildan to be involved in.
-It’s focus is on supporting education projects in the communities where our employees live.
+The current focus of this program is on supporting education projects in the communities where our employees live.
 Please refer to our Donations section to obtain more information on the projects that have been selected from our employee suggestions.